Paul Wender Best Paper in The Journal of Clinical Psychiatry Award

 Wender was involved in the study of ADHD for over thirty years and wrote the first monograph on the disorder in 1971 (Minimal Brain Dysfunction in Children).
 In this monograph, he advanced the hypotheses that the disorder was genetic in origin and was mediated by decreased activity in dopaminergic systems in the brain.
 Because he found education of the parents of ADHD children played a substantial role in treatment, he described the symptoms, the causes, and the management of children with ADHD in a book published in 1974, The Hyperactive Child.
 The 4th edition, ADHD in Children and Adults, was published in 2000 and contains information for ADHD adults about how accurate diagnosis can be made and how ADHD in adults is best treated.
 He and his colleagues discovered that ADHD in adults was a recognizable disorder.
 They initiated studies of ADHD in adults beginning in 1976 and have conducted extensive research in this area since that time.
 He wrote the first monograph on ADHD in adults (Attention Deficit Hyperactivity Disorder in Adults) in 1995.

-Congratulations to the 2025 Paul Wender Best Paper in The Journal of Clinical Psychiatry Award Winner, Dr. Margaret Sibley!
+Congratulations to the 2026 Paul Wender Best Paper in The Journal of Clinical Psychiatry Award Winner, Dr. Mary Hobart!

 | Year | Awardee | Affiliation | Paper Title |